tonib/kaichronicles/doc/README-mechanics.md

 * **all**: Drop all (weapons, backpack, special items, and money)

 If you set more than one object id, the first one owned by the player will be dropped

+The property "backpackItemSlots" is used to drop objects on some given Backpack positions

 ### randomTable (has state) / case / randomTableIncrement
 ```xml